robinbb/blog/src/hugo/content/blog/wfh-essentials-cheat-sheet.md

 ---

 Use this cheat sheet as a checklist for the essential needs of teams making a change to working-from-home (WFH).
-These are the recommended minimum requirements for WFH.
+These are recommended minimum requirements for WFH.

 This article accompanies the Skills Matter talk of 13 August 2020, ["Essential Techniques for Leading Software Teams in the Work From Home Era"](https://skillsmatter.com/skillscasts/14842-essential-techniques-for-leading-software-teams-in-the-work-from-home-era).